 Louis has appeared before all levels of the Quebec courts as well as before the Federal Court and the Federal Court of Appeal.

-Louis Brousseau is the co-founder of the Canadian Bar Association Programme for teaching the Canadian and Quebec Charter of Rights in high schools.
+He is the co-founder of the Canadian Bar Association Programme for teaching the Canadian and Quebec Charter of Rights in high schools.
 He is a past President of the Quebec Branch of the Canadian Bar Association.
 Louis teaches Evidence and Civil Procedure at the Quebec Bar Admission School.
-Louis Brosseau earned a (JD) in North American Common Law at Université de Montreal in 2018.
+He earned a (J.D.) in North American Common Law from the Université de Montreal in 2018.
 He teaches Foundations of Common Law, Property and Torts in the J.D.
 Programme at the Law Faculty of the Université de Montréal.

 Louis earned a B.A. from McGill University in 1983.
 He obtained his law degree from the Université de Montréal in 1986 and was called to the Quebec Bar in 1987.

 Me Dionne-Dostie articled within the Research Department of the Court of Québec in 2011 and joined the firm in January 2012.